maskedwallaby/Simple-Sass/README.md

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)

-_s
+Simple Sass WP
 ===

 Hi.
-I'm a starter theme called `_s`, or `underscores`, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a starter theme called Simple Sass.
+I'm a theme based on Automattic's Underscores them, and I'm meant for hacking.
+Don't use me as a parent theme, but flex me like a piece of putty.
+You know you want to.

-My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
-Here are some of the other more interesting things you'll find here:
+My CSS is Sass-based and based on a simplified version of the BEMit methodology.
+That's why you downloaded me, right?

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
-* A custom header implementation in `inc/custom-header.php` just add the code snippet found in the comments of `inc/custom-header.php` to your `header.php` template.
 * Custom template tags in `inc/template-tags.php` that keep your templates clean and neat and prevent code duplication.
 * Some small tweaks in `inc/template-functions.php` that can improve your theming experience.
 * A script at `js/navigation.js` that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
 It's enqueued in `functions.php`.
-* 2 sample CSS layouts in `layouts/` for a sidebar on either side of your content.
-* Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
+* Smartly organized starter CSS in `the /sass/ directory` that will help you to quickly get your design off the ground.
-* Licensed under GPLv2 or later. :) Use it to make something cool.
+* Licensed under GPLv3 or later. :) Use it to make something cool.

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `_s` from GitHub.
-The first thing you want to do is copy the `_s` directory and change the name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a five-step find and replace on the name in all the templates.

-1. Search for `'_s'` (inside single quotations) to capture the text domain.
-2. Search for `_s_` to capture all the function names.
-3. Search for `Text Domain: _s` in style.css.
-4. Search for <code>&nbsp;_s</code> (with a space before it) to capture DocBlocks.
-5. Search for `_s-` to capture prefixed handles.

-OR

-1. Search for: `'_s'` and replace with: `'megatherium-is-awesome'`
-2. Search for: `_s_` and replace with: `megatherium_is_awesome_`
-3. Search for: `Text Domain: _s` and replace with: `Text Domain: megatherium-is-awesome` in style.css.
-4. Search for: <code>&nbsp;_s</code> and replace with: <code>&nbsp;Megatherium_is_Awesome</code>
-5. Search for: `_s-` and replace with: `megatherium-is-awesome-`

-Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
-Next, update or delete this readme.
+== Compiling SASS ==

+If you are not using a build tool, either GUI or CLI-based, you can use the Sass command line to compile the sass files found in this theme.
+Here’s the command you’ll want to use:

+	sudo sass --watch sass/style.scss:style.css

+Sudo is necessary to overwrite whatever previous style.css file already exists in the main directory.
+All of your other sass files should be imported into sass/style.scss.

+That said, there's no shame in using GUI tools.
+[Prepos](https://prepros.io/), [Koala](http://koala-app.com/), and [Scout](http://scout-app.io) are some great free options.
+At work, I use [CodeKit](https://codekitapp.com), but it's Mac-only.
+Then of course there's [Gulp].) :)

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)